Skip to main content

 AVERAGE ROADWAY CLEARANCE TIME - INCIDENT SCENE CLEARANCE

-Reporting period: Calendar Year 2025 vs Calendar Year 2024 unless otherwise noted.
-January-March 2026 figures are approximate; select cases remain open or pending office of the medical examiner reports.
+Reporting period: Calendar Year to date (June) 2025 vs Calendar Year to date (June) 2026 unless otherwise noted.
 Source: AZDPS Records Management; ADOT collision data.

 Campaign Pillars